New Braunfels & Texas Hill Country Drone Services & Photography

 With the development of relatively low cost drones with sophisticated flight control systems and high quality cameras, I have been able to combine my interest in photography and flying through the use of a DJI Mavic 2 Zoom (M2Z) drone.
 The camera and software on this drone produce high quality photographs and videos.

-I hold a valid FAA Part 107 Remote Pilot certificate for small unmanned aircraft systems.
-My drone is registered with the FAA.
+I hold a valid FAA Part 107 Remote Pilot certificate for small, unmanned aircraft system.
+My drone has Remote ID and is registered with the FAA.
 I am a current member of the Aircraft Owners and Pilots Association (AOPA).

 Aerial photographs and videos captured near ground level or higher often result in unique perspectives that are appreciated by many.
 Should you have a property or structure in which you’d like “at height” imagery, please contact me and I will arrange to meet with you to talk about and look at what I may be able to do with my Mavic 2 Zoom drone for you.